Does Medicare Cover Myrbetriq?

 - Does Medicare cover Myrbetriq?
 Learn about the cost of medications for overactive bladder so you can make informed decisions about your treatment plans.

-Roughly 33 million Americans suffer from overactive bladder (OAB), according to the National Association for Continence.
+Roughly 33 million Americans suffer from an overactive bladder (OAB), according to the National Association for Continence.
 If your doctor has diagnosed you with the condition, frequent trips to the bathroom and worries about wetting accidents may get in the way of your daily activities.
 A prescription drug called Myrbetriq can help treat OAB and is often covered by Medicare, making it more affordable to get relief from your symptoms.

 Does Medicare Cover Myrbetriq?